 Chrétien Point (Sunset).
 Well, there’s a chance you’ll encounter something other than what you’d expect even before you get to the door of this columned mansion.
 The bloody Battle of Bayou Bourbeau was fought near the 1831 plantation home and there have been reports of curious activity on the bridge leading to the property.
 Chrétien Point (above) is a gated private residence and no longer serves as a B&B and wedding venue.
 So your chances of dropping by for an ectoplasmic experience probably won’t happen.
 But we’ll not let that fact get in the way of a good ghost story or two.
 Something to consider about the mansion on the banks of the Bayou Bourbeau is its stairway.
 It was replicated for Gone With the Wind and a female resident apparently shot an intruder dead on the steps.
 And, yes, both interloper and mistress have come back to visit from time to time.
-During the War Between the States, several clashes between north and South took place on the property, a Union cannon ball hit one of the columns and there’s still a bullet hole in a door.
+During the War of Northern Aggression, several clashes between north and South took place on the property, a Union cannon ball hit one of the columns and there’s still a bullet hole in a door.
 Chrétien Point was used as a hospital during the War and so, of course, there are tales of hauntings.

 Marland’s Bridge on the way to Chrétien Point is also stalked by things not of this world.
 The bridge is named for Union Lt.
 William Marland who was awarded the Congressional Medal of Honor for bravery during the Bayou Bourdeau Battle in which there were 812 casualties, 124 wounded and 566 missing.
 One can only wonder whether their spirits are earthbound and, if so, where they are, but a few people have an inkling some of them hang out on and about the bridge.
 “The bridge by this plantation is incredible.
 You can hear voices, marching boots and on one occasion, we got run off by a strong sulphur smell,” said Toni Daigle in a 2014 post on hauntedplaces.
 “As soon as we moved from the bridge, the smell was gone.
 Warning, the plantation has new owners and they will call the police.”
 In March of this year, an anonymous writer said: “We came at night to see if we could see ghosts.
 We were parked on the bridge.
 Her car would not start.
 She (tried and tried) but it wouldn’t start.
 I told her to push the truck off the bridge.
 So she did.
 Then the truck started right up.”
 Marland’s Bridge is a bridge to somewhere – complete with electro-magnetic fields, shadowy figures, feelings that you’re being watched and touched – but the question remains: Do you want to go there?